- Departmental Staff

 I am an alumna of Western Carolina University where I was a Psychology and Sociology double major.
 I was a Resident Assistant at WCU, and I have been working in Residence Life ever since!
 Most recently, I spent four years at Young Harris College as a Resident Director while working through graduate school.
 In 2011, I earned my M.S. in Youth Development Leadership from Clemson University.
 I love working with students, and I am thrilled about my newest opportunity at WFU!
 In my free time, I enjoy reading, spending time with friends and family, crafts, and exploring new things.

-Please feel free to stop by my office in Alumni Hall if you have any questions, concerns, or if you just want to say "Hi"!
+Please feel free to stop by my office in Angelou Hall if you have any questions, concerns, or if you just want to say "Hi"!

 Kristy A. Eanes

 Hello, I’m Kristy Eanes.
 I joined the Residence Life and Housing staff in June 2004 as the front desk staff assistant.
 Now, I coordinate all room assignments for on campus undergraduate students.
 Working with students is definitely enjoyable and rewarding!